ayushshawnfrost/Sign-Language-Recognition-System/README.md

 utilizing the classification model to promote sign language awareness.

 ## Technologies Used
-- Spring Boot
+- Tensorflowjs
-- Spring Boot Security
+- ReactJS
-- PostgreSQL
+- Mediapipe Hollistic Solution
-- JWT Authentication
-- CSRF Token Protection

 ## Methodology
 After a brief literature review of current available solutions for classification task in general, we came to a conclusion